missing-q/double-cross/README.md

 ## Usage

 Before installing this system, you should rename any files that have `double-cross` in their filename to use whatever machine-safe name your system needs, such as `adnd2e` if you were building a system for 2nd edition Advanced Dungeons & Dragons.
-In addition, you should search through the files for `double-cross` and `Double-Cross` and do the same for those, replacing them with appropriate names for your system.
+In addition, you should search through the files for `double-cross` and `Double_Cross` and do the same for those, replacing them with appropriate names for your system.

 ### System Generator

 This project is also available as generator that can be run with npm: https://www.npmjs.com/package/generator-foundry

-### Vue 3 Double-Cross
+### Vue 3 Double_Cross

 Alternatively, there's another build of this system that supports using Vue 3 components (ES module build target) for character sheet templates.

-Head over to the [Vue3Double-Cross System](https://gitlab.com/asacolips-projects/foundry-mods/vue3double-cross) repo if you're interested in using Vue!
+Head over to the [Vue3Double_Cross System](https://gitlab.com/asacolips-projects/foundry-mods/vue3double-cross) repo if you're interested in using Vue!

 ### Tutorial